Non-stop flights to Bangkok (BKK)

 Bangkok is well connected to lots of airports around the world.

-These are all non-stop intercontinental flights to Suvarnabhumi Airport (New Bangkok (BKK), as of May 2024:
+These are all non-stop intercontinental flights to Suvarnabhumi Airport (BKK), as of April 2026:

 Non-stop flights from Europe to Bangkok

-Thai Airways (Star Alliance): year-round flights from Frankfurt (FRA), Munich (MUC), Zürich (ZRH), Copenhagen (CPH), seasonal flights from Oslo (OSL), year-round flights from Stockholm (Arlanda) (ARN), London Heathrow (LHR), seasonal flights from Milan (Malpensa) (MXP) and year-round flights from Paris (CDG).
+Thai Airways (Star Alliance): year-round flights from Frankfurt (FRA), Munich (MUC), Zürich (ZRH), Copenhagen (CPH), Oslo (OSL), Stockholm (Arlanda) (ARN), London Heathrow (LHR), Milan (Malpensa) (MXP), Brussels (BRU), Paris (CDG) and seasonal flights from Amsterdam (AMS).

 Lufthansa (Star Alliance): year-round flights from Munich (MUC).